kirimijesse/blog/about.md

 Take a look, it's in a book
 Take a look, it's in a book
 Take a look, it's in a book

-[Verse 2]
-I could build your confidence as you build mine
-You like me, I will love you always until the end of time It seems like that I'm always on that thin line
-Like 808s & Heartbreak, Kanye with a little hentai Samurai Jack on a journey, on my lonely, always rockin' Vêtements They asked me can I rap, man can I?
-But I chose to be a sharp shooter like Chris Benoit Drivin' in that Lamb, I remember when my mom took me to PennDOT Fucked a girl from Sweden, then I sent her ass to Denmark Fucked a girl from L.A., and I left her ass right there Of course you rock with me 'cause I just came out this year But I'ma see if you really fuck with me if you listening next year Countin' all my bands up
-Go 'head, throw your hands up
-Throw your... yeah
-Go 'head throw your hands up
-Mad because their...
-Mad because their only chance up
-Yeah your only chance up
-And I really did it
-You know I really did it
-Yeah I really did it

-[Outro]
-It's in a book
-The B-I-B-L-E-